Rotate positions within an on-call shift

 - View group details of the on-call group that contains the shift, and click the Shifts tab.

 - In the shifts list, click the shift you want to modify.

 - Click No Rotation.
 (This text may be replaced by a description of the rotation, such as "Rotates every shift").

 - In the Rotation dialog, select the type of rotation to use:

-- Schedule-based: rotates according to a calendar time frame
+- Schedule-based: rotates according to a specific length of time

 - Shift-based: rotates after a specific number of shifts